guang-yng/notation_assembly/objectdetection/README.md

 To get the predictions on test dataset, run the following script:
 ```
-usage: infer.py [-h] [--model MODEL] [--data DATA] [--classes CLASSES] [--visualize] [--grids] [--batch_size BATCH_SIZE]
+usage: infer.py [-h] [--model MODEL] [--data DATA] [--images IMAGES] [--classes CLASSES] [--visualize] [--grids] [--links] [--batch_size BATCH_SIZE] [--save_dir SAVE_DIR]
-                [--save_dir SAVE_DIR]

 optional arguments:
   -h, --help            show this help message and exit
   --model MODEL         The model to load.
   --data DATA           The dataset path.
+Used to link to original images and read ground truths.
+  --images IMAGES       The path to images to be predict.
   --classes CLASSES     The path to the musima classes definition xml file.
 If set to '20', 20 restricted classes are used.
-If set to
-                        'essential', essential classes are used.
+If set to 'essential', essential classes are used.
   --visualize           Whether visualize the result
   --grids               Whether to visualize the girds.
 Only valid when --visualize is set.
+  --links               Whether to generate psuedo edges in annotations.
   --batch_size BATCH_SIZE
                         The batch size for inference.
   --save_dir SAVE_DIR   The directory to save results